 The Technology Libraries Team provide training and one-to-one support to develop your information and research skills.

-If you would like to discuss training for your academic program or tailored group training please contact us.
+If you would like to discuss arranging teaching on a particular topic, please contact us.

 A Literature Search is the act of searching databases and the internet effectively to find key literature on your research topic.
 A Literature Review is the reading and reviewing of a subject in the form of a written piece of work.